 After successful completion of four annual reviews, during the fifth academic year following appointment to a continuing-contract-track position, the faculty member applies for the continuing contract award.
 To apply, the faculty member will present a professional portfolio of materials collected for each of the previous yearly reviews conducted by the Department Chair or Program Director.
 Additional materials supporting the application may be required as determined by each department.
-The VPAA will ensure that details of continuing contract evaluation procedures and assessment instruments are published in the Faculty Handbook.

-Upon receipt of this application, the department chair will coordinate with the appropriate Dean and the VPAA to form a continuing contract evaluation committee.
+Upon receipt of this application, the department chair will coordinate with the appropriate Dean and the VPTL to form a continuing contract evaluation committee.
 The continuing contract evaluation will proceed as follows:

 - 1. The faculty member applies for a continuing contract award and submits required professional portfolio materials to the Department Chair or Program Director. - 2.
 The Department Chair or Program Director notifies the Dean of the application. - 3.
 The Dean forms a continuing contract evaluation committee (the Dean does not participate on the committee).
 This committee will include up to seven members: - a.
 The Department Chair or Program Director chairing the committee. - b.
 At least two full-time, continuing contract status faculty members from outside the candidate's own department. - c.
-If possible, two continuing-contract status faculty members from inside the candidate's - d. own department for peer review. - e.
-One faculty member on annual appointment from outside the candidate's own - f. department. - g.
+If possible, two continuing-contract status faculty members from inside the candidate's own department for peer review. - d.
+One faculty member on annual appointment from outside the candidate's own department. - e.
 A senior staff representative.

 One of the committee members will be an equity representative trained to maintain equity and fairness in all aspects of the process.
-If the integrity of the process is breached in any way, the equity representative shall report the nature of the breach to the Director of Human Resources immediately.
+If the integrity of the process is breeched in any way, the equity representative shall report the nature of the breech to the Director of Human Resources immediately.